PhucXDoan/pxd/README.md

 @/pg 123/sec 4.5/`DatasheetXYZ`
 ```

-All sources between the backticks must be defined using the following syntax:
+Any source that is referenced by citations must be defined somewhere using the following syntax:
 ```
 @/`sourcename`:
 ```